wyfapril/CS612HW5-RESTfulApp/README.md

-# CS612HW5-RESTfulApp

-Our "Emoji Hub" web app runs in Docker container, using Node.js to feed json data to html file.
+Emoji Hub is a web app that enables users to search within hundreds of emojis more efficiently.
+It uses Node.js to feed json data to html file.

-  -> run "sudo docker build -t restfulapp" in terminal to build docker image for this app;
+Features:
+  Animated welcome page
+  306 emojis
+  Search by category
+  Search by id
+  Cute design

+How to use:
+  -> download the folder to your local;

-  -> run "sudo docker run -p 8081:8081 restfulapp" to fire the app;
+  -> run "npm start" inside the folder to fire the app in terminal;

   -> open browser and type "localhost:8081" in address to show index.html (have fun!);